Fly Me to the Moon

 "Fly Me to the Moon", originally titled "In Other Words", is a song written in 1954 by Bart Howard.
 The first recording of the song was made in 1954 by Kaye Ballard.
 Frank Sinatra's 1964 version was closely associated with the Apollo missions to the Moon.

 In 1999, the Songwriters Hall of Fame honored "Fly Me to the Moon" by inducting it as a "Towering Song".
+In 2026, Ballard's version was selected by the Library of Congress for preservation in the National Recording Registry for its "cultural, historical or aesthetic importance in the nation's recorded sound heritage."
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Background and composition

 In 1954, when "Fly Me to the Moon" was first presented to the public, Bart Howard had been pursuing a career in music for over 20 years.
 He played piano to accompany cabaret singers, but also wrote songs with Cole Porter, his idol, in mind.
 In the book Intimate Nights: The Golden Age of New York Cabaret James Gavin noted that Howard wrote the song "in response to his publisher's plea for a simpler song: why did he have to write such grandiloquent lyrics?
 'In Other Words' talked about the verbosity of poets who 'use many words to say a simple thing'; 'hold my hand,' 'Kiss me.

 In response, Howard wrote a cabaret ballad.
 A publisher tried to make him change some words from "fly me to the Moon" to "take me to the Moon," but Howard refused.
 Many years later Howard commented that "... it took me 20 years to find out how to write a song in 20 minutes."

 He used his position as a piano accompanist and presenter at the Blue Angel cabaret venue to promote the song, and it was soon introduced in cabaret performances by Felicia Sanders.

 The song was composed in 3/4 time signature but was changed to 4/4 by Quincy Jones in his arrangement for Frank Sinatra.